 We aim to develop a love of reading and therefore encourage our pupils to take books home and share them with you.
 Children need to be able to read with understanding, for pleasure and for information.
 We have found that just ten minutes' one-to-one reading at home with an adult can make a huge positive difference to the children, and therefore we have included this as part of homework each evening.
 Parents are asked to complete the reading record; teachers may use this record from time to time, but do keep their own extensive notes within school.

-Pupils' reading is formally assessed termly and the children use a variety of schemes and guided work to improve their skills, ability and confidence.
+Pupils' reading is formally assessed regularly and the children use a variety of schemes and guided work to improve their skills, ability and confidence.
 As pupils go through the school, they are given more responsibility for selecting materials to read.
 We have free-reading extension books that will challenge pupils above the level of reading schemes.
 These free-reading books are designed to encourage children to become lifelong readers.
-Your child maybe selected for APP assessments in R/W/S&L and evidence portfolio's are kept.
-This will be communicated to parents if your child is selected.

 Reading Schemes used in School